DannyMichaels/rx-guide/README.md

  - 10/27/2020: Added a hamburger menu, added a preview medication button on the create custom image form, changed styling of footer.

 - 10/30/2020: added an "Move In Left" animation for logo on page load.

+- 2/17/2021: refactor some files with more elegant code.